yavdr/yavdr-ansible/KNOWN_ISSUES.md

 ## NFS
 The kernel deprecates the `intr` option for NFS, so this needs to be replaced by something like `timeo=600,retrans=2` to prevents endless lockups on timeouts
-This affects the vdr-addon-avahi-linker, which uses autofs to mount the remote NFS shares in the background.
+This affects the `vdr-addon-avahi-linker`, which uses autofs to mount the remote NFS shares in the background.

 ## TODO avahi-linker
 Error when the trying to update recording directories via dbus2vdr while vdr is not ready - make this a less servere loglevel